Employment Purpose Considerations

 - it has a permissible purpose for procuring a report from the CRA;

-- it has provided the required disclosures to the applicant/employee (described below);
+- it has provided the required disclosures to the candidate (described below);

-- it has obtained the requisite written authorization from the applicant/employee;
+- it has obtained the requisite written authorization from the candidate;

 - it will not use the information contained in the report in violation of any federal or state equal opportunity law or regulation; and

-The employer is not required to make this certification each time it orders a consumer report [15 U.S.C. § 1681b(b)].
+The employer is not required to make this certification each time it orders a consumer report.
 Rather, a blanket certification to the CRA is permissible in most circumstances.
-Only the CRA can be liable for a violation of this portion of the FCRA, rather than an employer because the FCRA places this duty on the CRA [1681b(b)(1)(B)].

 Credentialing of Employer by the CRA

 A CRA is legally required to take “reasonable steps” to ensure that the employer is a legitimate business entity and will use the background information provided by the CRA in a legal manner.
-This typically includes performing due diligence on the employer and its key principals to ensure that the employer has correctly represented its type of business and that it is a legitimate business entity.
+This typically includes performing due diligence on the employer and its key principals to ensure that the employer’s representations are truthful.

 If the background check will include or consist of a consumer credit report or obtaining certain employment information from a national consumer reporting agency (i.e., TransUnion, Equifax or Experian) additional credentialing is required, which in most instances includes an inspection of the employer’s facilities to further substantiate that the employer is a valid business, has a true business identity, and meets privacy and security requirements in connection with receiving the reports.